senzing-garage/knowledge-base/proposals/streamline/use-senzings-truth-set-data-windows.md

     or download and run
     [senzing_truthset_search.py](https://raw.githubusercontent.com/senzing-garage/knowledge-base/main/proposals/streamline/senzing_truthset_search.py).

-1. Help is available.
-   Copy/paste each block of code into the interactive Python session and press the **Enter** key.
+1. In the interactive Python session, help is available by copy/pasting each block of code and pressing the **Enter** key.

     ```python
     general_help = g2_engine.help()